Visit our Brain Health Hub.

 Getting enough sleep is also critical for healthy brain function.
 "Sleep literally helps you clean your brain out," Tanzi said.
 He encourages women to "sleep in like a teenager" whenever possible.

-Tanzi also emphasizes the importance of socializing for brain health.
+Tanzi also emphasized the importance of socializing for brain health.
 "Loneliness, meaning that you're alone and you don't like it, increases risk for Alzheimer's by two-fold," he said.
 "Social engagement is protective for the brain."

 No matter what your age, Tanzi believes it's possible to make brain-boosting changes.
 "It's never too early to take care of our brains."